-12. Flying of drones
+13. Flying of drones

-The Northern Ireland Assembly does not allow drones to be flown either within the curtilage (the black metal fence surrounding Parliament Buildings) or over Parliament Buildings and its environs.
+The Assembly Commission does not permit drones to be flown either within the curtilage (the black metal fence surrounding Parliament Buildings) or over Parliament Buildings and its environs.

-Stormont Estate is within the George Best Belfast City Airport's flight restriction zone.
-Those wishing to fly a drone within the Estate must first gain permission from Air Traffic Control, email is: drones@ba.aero.
+Stormont Estate is within the George Best Belfast City Airport's flight restriction zone and any persons wishing to fly a drone within the Estate must first gain permission from Air Traffic Control, email is: drones@ba.aero.

-If permission to fly a drone has been approved by Air Traffic Control, those wishing to fly a drone in the wider estate must contact Department of Finance's Stormont Estates Management Unit (SEMU) to seek its approval and provide the relevant documentation.
+If permission to fly a drone has been approved by Air Traffic Control, those wishing to fly a drone in the wider estate must also contact Department of Finance's Stormont Estates Management Unit (SEMU) to seek its approval and provide the relevant documentation.
 The SEMU can be contacted on: stormontemu@finance-ni.gov.uk.

-13. Training, Monitoring and Review
+14Training, Monitoring and Review